frictionlessdata/datapackage-pipelines/README.md

 The environment variable `DPP_BASE_PATH` will determine whether dashboard will be served from root or from another base path (example value: `/pipelines/`).

+The dashboard endpoints can be made to require authentication by adding a username and password with the environment variables `DPP_BASIC_AUTH_USERNAME` and `DPP_BASIC_AUTH_PASSWORD`.

 ## Integrating with other services

 Datapackage-pipelines can call a predefined webhook on any pipeline event.
 This might allow for potential integrations with other applications.